RDTK/documentation/source/reference/recipes/template.rst

 :term:`projects <project>`.
 These could be build system instructions or common settings for redmine instances.

-Templates are separated into distinct modes which describe completely disparate usage purposes and therefore end up in differently configured Jenkins build jobs.
-This separation is achieved through distinct directory structures.
-The different directories are described in the following:
+Templates are organized according to :ref:`modes <deployment-modes>` which describe different usages and therefore result in differently configured Jenkins build jobs.
+This organization is reflected in a directory structure consisting of the following sub-directories:

 :file:`_common`

-  Contains templates that are shared by all distinct modes.
-This directory cannot be used as a generator mode.
+  Templates that can be used in multiple modes.
+This directory does not correspond to a mode itself.
 In case a specific mode uses a template from this directory, it is symlinked into that mode's directory.

 :file:`toolkit`

-  Describes a mode that can be used to generate build jobs which are able to bootstrap a complete software distribution from scratch by installing it to a shared filesystem prefix.
-Therefore, the Jenkins jobs are orchestrated by a buildflow job which triggers the distinct jobs per software project in the appropriate order.
-No polling of SCM is performed in this mode and jobs have to be triggered manually via the Jenkins interface.
+  Used to generate build jobs which bootstrap a complete software distribution from scratch by installing it into a filesystem location.
+The generated Jenkins_ jobs are triggered in the appropriate order by an additional orchestration job -- no SCM polling is performed in this mode.

 :file:`ci-deploy`